dynatrace-wwse/demo-mcp-unguard/docs/3-demo.md

 - **Dynatrace Insights**: Query logs, metrics, traces, and events from the monitoring tenant
 - **Davis CoPilot**: Get intelligent recommendations and problem analysis
 - **Observability Data**: Access real-time monitoring data and application behavior

+!!! info "Ask the agent what can you do with the MCP Server"
+    A very useful question is to ask the agent what can you do with Dynatrace's MCP Server.
+The MCP Server is pulling from `latest` meaning every week you'll get more features.
+In order to check the latest stand, just ask the agent and it'll give you a comprenhensive list of what you can do depending on the tools installed at that time.

 !!!
 Question "Practical examples based on the Unguard application context"
     - **🔍 Security & Vulnerability Analysis**